 Discussion:

 The commenter is correct about his statement that MLMEs within a multi-band capable device don't send MAC frames to each other.
-The text can be might be interpreted as if the MLMEs of the same device are sending messages to each other OTA.
 The MLMEs of the same device are exchanging messages through the device SME.
 The SME of a multi-band capable device contains the multi-band management entity so refereeing to the device SME to handle the exchange of messages between the MLMEs of the same device implies that the multi-band management entity is involved.
 Also, the various multi-band defined protocol in the published 802.11 standard are refereeing to the SME to handle the exchange of the MLMEs frames within the same device ( the FST and OCT for example) .The text proposed below is modified to avoid confusion.

-Proposed changes:

-4.9 Reference model

-4.9.4 Reference model for multi-band operation

-Insert the following paragraph after the 7th paragraph

-By using the discovery assistance feature described in 11.32.6, the SME of a multi-band capable device can trigger one of its MLME to start the discovery assistance procedure at its operating band upon reception of a multi-band discovery assistance request from another MLME of the same multi-band capable device.
-The multi-band discovery assistance request is an FST Setup Request frame including the DMG Discovery Assistance element.
-The SME of a multi-band capable device can trigger one of its MLME to start scanning at its operating band upon reception of a multi-band discovery assistance response from another MLME of the same multi-band capable device.
-The multi-band discovery assistance response is an FST Setup Response frame including the DMG Discovery Assistance element.
-This enables multi-band capable devices to trigger the discovery assistance and scanning procedure on one band upon receiving the DMG Discovery Assistance element on another band.
-The multi-band discovery assistance procedure can be used to expedite the scanning procedure of a multi-band capable device that includes a DMG STA (see 11.32.1).
+The text is clearly describing this behaviour.